 We present a glacier change analysis including multi-temporal data sets covering the entire Greater Caucasus for the first time.
 Manual digitisation from 1960s large scale (1:50 000) topographic maps and satellite imagery from 1964 (Corona), 1986 (Landsat 5) and 2014 (Landsat 8, ASTER) were used to map glacier surface area.
 We expect that this inventory substantially improves existing knowledge for this region.

 The main errors occur from data quality.
-Errors in the 1960s maps included mapped snow patches (especially for small cirque type glaciers) and uncertain glacier extents, which could be verified using available Corona 1964 satellite imagery (Fig. 2d-e).
+Errors in the 1960s maps included mapped snow patches (especially for small circue type glaciers) and uncertain glacier extents, which could be verified using available Corona 1964 satellite imagery.
 Other sources of error for aerial imagery include seasonal snow, shadows, and debris cover, which can impede glacier mapping.
-Using GPS field data, a) The Greater Caucasus region experienced glacier area loss at an average annual rate 0.44% yr-1 between 1960-1986 and 0.69% yr-1 between 1986-2014.
-Overall, the glacier loss was 0.53% yr-1 between 1960-2014.

-25 seasonal snow, shadows, and debris cover, which can impede glacier mapping.
 Using GPS field data, debris cover error can be resolved for some glaciers; while incorrect identification of seasonal snow generally affects small glaciers more than larger complexes, these do not make up a large percentage of the total area.